hflad/applychain/README.md

 ## Credits

-See [CREDITS.md](./CREDITS.md) for inspirations, prior art, and acknowledgements.
+See [CREDITS.md](./CREDITS.md) for inspirations, prior artifacts, and acknowledgements.

 ---